altercation/storage-gen/README.md

     storage-gen multi-drives --skip --drives /dev/sdb,/dev/sdc

+(if you left out the `--skip` option above the drives would be selected and the script would then use the actual specified drives on the system to further identify partitions, etc.)

 ### Let the script prompt you

 Finally, if the script cannot figure out what you want to do, it will prompt